wetryingtodorock/getblock-docs/en/rpc-service/heco/json-rpc/heco_eth_getTransactionByHash.md

 ---
-title: heco:eth_getTransactionByHash \[POST\]
+title: eth_getTransactionByHash - Huobi ECO Chain
-description: Returns the information about a transaction requested by transactionhash.
+description: Example code for the eth_getTransactionByHash json-rpc method. Сomplete guide on how to use eth_getTransactionByHash json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters